deg-skeletor/deg-skeletor.github.io/README.md

 ```shell
 skel
 ```
-Typing `skel` with no arguments will run the project's "build" task.
+Typing `skel` with no arguments will run the project's "build" task, and all of its configured subtasks.

 ```shell
 skel [taskName]